-The annual DAIDA foundation Global Urban Thesis Award aims to acknowledge and support master graduates who, through their work, help improve the urban infrastructure and living conditions for vulnerable groups in the rapidly growing cities of developing economies.
-Eligible participants are either students or recent graduates of university programmes with an urban/environmental research or design component.
+The annual DAIDA foundation Global Urban Thesis Award acknowledges and supports master graduates who, through their work, help improve the urban infrastructure and living conditions for vulnerable groups in the rapidly growing cities of developing economies.
+Eligible participants are students and recent graduates of university programmes with an urban/environmental research or design component.

-The theme for 2020 edition of the awards is Water and Development.
-Theses address topics like water supply, flooding and/or drought-related to urban vulnerable groups in the developing world, while also linking to one or more of the selected SDG targets for this award.
+The theme for 2020 edition of the awards was Water and Development.
+Theses addressed topics like water supply, flooding and/or drought-related to urban vulnerable groups in the developing world, while also linking to one or more of the selected SDG targets for this award.

 Ain Shams University

 This investigation aims to unpack the diverse water delivery configurations in informal settlements from the peri-urban hillsides.
 It draws on qualitative fieldwork in three barrios from the JCM settlement to underline their perspectives and experiences for water access, in contexts of climatic variability and uncertain future water availability.
 Highlighting the realities of under-theorized water supply practices in informal settlements will contribute to comprehensive water policy goals and sustained interventions of the water utilities that guarantee human rights to water, sanitation, and a healthy environment.

 The research outlines possible relations between spatial characteristics and Tuberculosis transmission factors on habitable spaces of affected dwellers in two different slums of Lima, Peru.
 The interlinkage of morphological conditions in different scales with milestones in the informal development processes in both study cases was essential to depict the inadequacy of current epidemic control approaches and urban policies at the local level.
 An integrated intervention in the built environment is proposed to tackle specific risk settings, reduce transmission, and improve the health of slum dwellers.